Philanthropy Australia Board Matrix

 Nominees are encouraged to speak with the Board Co-chairs, Ann Johnson and Amanda Miller, as well as current Directors or the CEO to assist with questions, background or any other information that might be helpful.
 Please call the Melbourne office on 03 9662 9299 if you would like to discuss a nomination.

-As per the Constitution, if there are more nominatins for Board positions than vacancies, nominations will go to a vote of Members held by ballot, the details of which will e sent to Members on 23 February 2021.
+As per the Constitution, if there are more nominations for Board positions than vacancies, nominations will go to a vote of Members held by ballot, the details of which will be sent to all Members on 9 March 2021.
 This vote will be conducted by Philanthropy Australia's appointed returning officer and AGM Secretary, Nicolas Crowhurst.

 Sign up to our weekly e-newsletter for sector news, expert opinion and resources.